 Cleaning your rabbit’s hutch regularly is a no-brainer for rabbit owners, and winter is no exception.
 Urine can freeze in cold temperatures and wet bedding can make your rabbit seriously ill, so clean and refresh their toilet and bedroom areas every day.

 Check for leaks in their hutch and repair them as soon as possible to keep your rabbit’s environment dry.
 You should continue with your rabbit’s regular grooming routine, even in cold weather.
 It’s Read our advice on grooming your rabbit for cold weather.

 Hypothermia in rabbits

-Hypothermia occurs when your rabbit’s body heat drops to extremely low levels, usually after being exposed to frigid temperatures or as a result of having wet fur in cold, windy weather.
+Hypothermia occurs when your rabbit’s body heat drops to extremely low levels, usually after being exposed to freezing temperatures or as a result of having wet fur in cold, windy weather.

 Symptoms include shivering (although this will suddenly stop when their temperature reaches dangerously low levels), pale lips and gums, low energy and a loss of coordination.
-Hypothermia is an emergency, so if you spot any of these symptoms, bring them into the warm and contact your vet straight away.
+Hypothermia is an emergency, so if you spot any of these symptoms, bring them into the warm and contact your vet immediately.

 Frostbite in rabbits

 Frostbite can occur in very low temperatures which can freeze their extremities (the tips of their ears, nose and toes).
 Although not usually life-threatening, it can lead to hypothermia which can be fatal.